telerik/maui-docs/controls/togglebutton/ripple.md

 # .NET MAUI ToggleButton Ripple Effect

-By using attached properties you can apply a ripple effect to the TemplatedButon.
+By using attached properties you can apply a ripple effect to the ToggleButton.

 The `Ripple` class exposes the following properties: